alexandria-p/BugleMaestro/README.md

 # Future planned features

 - Add instructions for Bugle controls in-game by displaying instructions onscreen using the UI.
+- Display the currently-played note onscreen for the local player
 - Add controller support
 - Allow users to change the key-binding for this mod
+- Integration with *Virtuoso*

 # Can I copy this mod's code?
 Can I contribute to this project?